paulhart/hass-mopidy/README.md

 **HACS (Recommended)**:

 1. Install [HACS](https://hacs.xyz) if you haven't already
-2. Go to HACS → Frontend
+2. Go to HACS → Dashboard
 3. Click the three dots menu (⋮) → Custom repositories
-4. Add this repository URL
+4. Add this repository URL (same repository as the integration)
-5. Select category: "Lovelace"
+5. Select category: **Dashboard**
 6. Click "ADD"
 7. Search for "Mopidy Queue Card" and install
 8. Refresh your browser

+**Note:** This is the same repository as the Mopidy integration above.
+You can add it once for the Integration category and once for the Dashboard category to install both components.

 **Manual Installation**: